 Raw passion fruit is easy to find in most grocery stores or local markets around the world.
-The most common presentation of raw passion fruit is as a whole, shelled fruit, though it is also available tinned.
-In the U.S., there are two popular varieties: one purple and one yellow.
-Regardless of hue, both varieties have a similar sweet and tangy taste.
+The most common presentation of raw passion fruit is as a whole, shelled fruit, though it is also available canned.
+In the U.S., there are two popular varieties: purple and yellow.
+Regardless of the hue, both varieties have a similar sweet and tangy taste.
 On the other hand, passion fruit teabags are readily available for purchase through online retailers.

 Herbal Remedies & Supplements

 Passion fruit capsules are mainly found in specialized health stores and online retailers.